fivethirtyeight/data/off-year-turnout-2023/README.md

 This directory contains data used in [article hed](link to article).
 For more information about how this data was gathered, please consult the methodoogy section in this article.

+You can also read this data on [this spreadsheet](https://docs.google.com/spreadsheets/d/1ciZiaWvmEJKyGcjFampdh86bW9j0tS77-XoiE4LEUng/edit#gid=0).

 Data sources for each state are as follows:

 ### Virginia